ada-nai/nft-tweets-analysis/README.md

 - [@darcydonavan](https://twitter.com/darcydonavan)'s tweets are quoted the most, while NFT marketplace [@opensea](https://twitter.com/opensea) have got the most mentions by Twitter users as far as NFTs are concerned

 ### Other Parameters
-- [`#nft`, `#nfts`, `#nftcommunity`] are the most used hashtags when users tweet about these digital entities and related platforms, opinions
+- [`#nft`, `#nfts`, `#nftcommunity`] are the most used `hashtags` when users tweet about these digital entities and related platforms, opinions
-- In terms of cashtags, ArtPrice ($PRC) and ETH ($eth) are widely mentioned, with a number of others talked about, though at a smaller scale
+- In terms of `cashtags`, ArtPrice ($PRC) and ETH ($eth) are widely mentioned, with a number of others talked about, though at a smaller scale
-- Besides Twitter, the different forums used by NFT enthusiasts include Discord, OpenSea, YouTube, Demeure du Chaos among others
+- Besides Twitter, the different `forums` used by NFT enthusiasts include Discord, OpenSea, YouTube, Demeure du Chaos among others

 ## Sentiment Analysis
   The set of tweets are available, but no sentiment labels are associated with each tweet that gives us a perception of the sentiment.
 This makes the problem an unsupervised learning problem.